Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Where to Stay in Zermatt:

-Budget: As one of the more popular touristic places to visit in Switzerland, Zermatt has a wide range of options.
+Budget: As one of the more popular touristic places to visit in Switzerland, Zermatt has a wide range of options, but they go quickly.
 I enjoyed my stay at Matterhorn Hostel and thought the price was really good for Switzerland.
+Book in advance here.

 Nendaz and the Valais region